Baltimore Oriole

 Female Orchard Orioles are dull yellow-green with gray wings.
 Because they do not have any prominent fieldmarks to differentiate them from many other plain-looking birds, you need to look at features such as size, bill shape, and body shape.

-Orchard Oriole Second-year Male
+Orchard Oriole Immature Male

 Orchard Immature Male - Photo by William Higgins